SamperDaniel/Disaster-Response/README.md

  pandas, numpy, re, pickle, nltk, flask, json, plotly, sklearn, sqlalchemy, sys,  warnings.

 ## Project Overview
-The code is written to support the categorization of messages for disaster response.
+The code is written to support the categorization of messages for disaster responses.

 The app is built and uses ML model to categorize every message received
 ## File Description: